electric-eloquence/fepper/README.md

 Edit `source/_data/_data.json` to globally populate
 <a href="https://www.npmjs.com/package/feplet" target="_blank">Feplet</a>
 (.mustache) templates with data.
-Manual edits to `source/_data/data.json` will get overwritten on compilation.
+Manual edits to `source/_data/data.json` will get overwritten on each build.

 ### <a id="partial-data"></a>Partial Data

-Underscore-prefixed .json files within `source/_patterns` will be concatenated to the output of `_data.json`, the whole in turn getting compiled into `data.json`, the final source of globally scoped data.
+Underscore-prefixed .json files within `source/_patterns` will be concatenated to the output of `_data.json`, the whole in turn getting built into `data.json`, the final source of globally scoped data.

 _Partial data_ is distinct from _pattern data_.
 For example, `00-homepage.json`